 While most cities have several urban trails, Boston’s Emerald Necklace is unique because it runs through a chain of several of the city’s parks and green spaces.
-In this way, it’s not quite its own separate trail, but rather a connected web of paved trails that span nearly 70 miles (and are projected to expand in the future).
-Whether you’re looking for a family-friendly hiking trail, a scenic place to run or bike, or a place to stroll on your own, the Emerald Necklace surely has something for you.
+In this way, it’s not entirely its own separate trail but rather a connected web of paved trails that span nearly 7 miles.
+Whether you’re looking for a family-friendly hiking trail, a scenic place to run or bike, or a place to stroll, the Emerald Necklace indeed has something for you.

 - Trail Distance: 3.8 miles